6 Best Sensory Calming Tools and Toys for Kids with Special Needs

 Children on the autism spectrum can find it difficult to express themselves.
-This can bring about overwhelming frustration and anger that can lead to a tantrum or full-blown crisis situation.
+This can bring about overwhelming frustration and anger that can lead to a tantrum or a full-blown crisis situation.
 The best strategy for de-escalating a potential meltdown is to anticipate possible events or triggers and head off a tantrum before it begins.

-Sleep is so important to the regulation of the nervous system, but sleep issues can plague kids with special needs.
+Sleep is so important to the regulation of the nervous system, but sleep issues can plague people with special needs.
 Tools and techniques to help them relax before bed at night can make the days much better.
 Strategies and relaxation techniques should include the use of sensory calming toys, which are valuable tools to help a child self-regulate.

 Things to Consider When Choosing Sensory Calming Toys